emmajanedrews/base-template/_posts/2018-01-30-whats-working-now---going-under-the-radar-to-find-homes-for-buyers.md

 {% include pullquote.html %}

-If you are thinking of buying in 2018 but your frustrated by the lack of homes for sale, just give me a call.
+If you are thinking of buying in 2018 but you're frustrated by the lack of homes for sale, just give me a call.
 I know how to uncover hidden gems for you in our market.&nbsp;

 If you are thinking of selling a house in 2018, I have something for you.
 It’s my new book, “Selling Secrets You Can’t Afford to Miss.”
 To get your free copy, visit [DCHomeBlog.com/FreeBook](http://dchomeblog.com/freebook).&nbsp;